aristanetworks/avd/adr/schema/schema-0005-separate-boundary-validation-from-models.md

 ### Consequences

-- Good, because users receive early and consistent validation results.
-- Good, because core code can rely on typed access instead of defensive dictionary traversal.
+- Users receive boundary diagnostics before generation, while core code operates on typed schema-derived models.
-- Bad, because entry points must share or faithfully delegate to the same boundary pipeline.
+- Every public adapter must share or faithfully delegate to the same conversion and validation pipeline.
-- Bad, because domain validation still needs a clear home when constraints depend on multiple fields or runtime context.
+- Constraints that depend on several fields or runtime context remain explicit domain-validation responsibilities.

+### Risks and Mitigations

+- **Risk:** Ansible and direct PyAVD entry points accept or normalize the same input differently.
+  **Mitigation:** Reuse one boundary implementation and maintain parity cases for every public entry point.

 ### Confirmation

 Public Ansible and PyAVD entry points must exercise the common conversion and validation semantics before generation.
 Core feature code should accept generated models rather than independently parsing raw role variables.
 Tests must compare diagnostics across entry points where both are public.

+## Examples or Expected Semantics

+The processing sequence is `raw YAML or Python data -> declared type conversion -> schema validation -> model loading -> domain invariants`.
+An invalid external value is rejected before model-backed generation begins.
+A relationship that is valid by shape but inconsistent across several fields is checked after model loading by the owning domain.

 ## Pros and Cons of the Options